 After the experimental session, subjects should be informed as to the nature of the study and the possible use of the data.
-This debriefing must be conducted in a systematic manner.
 Each subject must be given the name and phone number of an individual who may be contacted should any further questions arise concerning the experiment.
-A written synopsis of the study should also be offered to the subject after the study has been completed.
+A written synopsis of the study may also be offered to the subject after the study has been completed.